-1.1 The "Contract" comprises the following:
+1.1 The Contractor shall provide the Authority with the Services in accordance with the "Contract" which comprises the following:

-Section 1: Form of Contract Section 2: Terms and Conditions
+Section 1: Form of Contract Section 2: General Conditions

 Schedule 1: Specification

-Schedule 2: Pricing Plan
+Schedule 2: Pricing

-Schedule 3: Change Control
+Schedule 3: Change Control Notice

 - 1.2 Execution of the Contract is carried out in accordance with the 1999 EU Directive 99/93 (Community framework for electronic signatures) and the UK Electronic Communications Act 2000.
-The Contract is formed on the date on which both the Authority and the Contractor have communicated acceptance of its terms on the Authority's electronic contract management system ('Bravo'). - 1.3 The Contract starts on 31/05/15 (the "Commencement Date") and end on 31/01/2016 (the "End Date") unless it is terminated early or extended in accordance with the Contract. - 1.4 The Authority may extend the term of the Contract ("Extension").
-The terms of the Contract will apply throughout the period of any Extension.
+The Contract is formed on the date on which both the Authority and the Contractor have communicated acceptance of its terms on the Authority's electronic contract management system ('Bravo'). - 1.3 The Contract shall start on 1st April 2015 (the "Commencement Date") and end on 30th October 2015 (the "End Date") unless it is terminated early or extended in accordance with the Contract.